-In today’s competitive placement season, a resume plays a very important role.
-It is often the first thing a recruiter sees about you.
-Before they talk to you or test your skills, they look at your resume and decide whether to shortlist you or not.
-Because of this, having a clear and well-written resume is very important for every student.
+In todays placement season a resume is really important.
+This is usually the thing a recruiter sees about you.
+Before they even talk to you or check your skills they look at your resume.
+Figure out if they want to shortlist you or not.
+So it is very important for every student to have an well-written resume.

 1. Understand the Job You Are Applying For

-Before you start making your resume, you should first understand what type of job you want.
+Before you start making your resume you should first figure out what kind of job you want to apply for.

-- Am I applying for a technical role, like software development or data analysis?
+- Am I looking to apply for a job like a job in software development or data analysis?

-- Am I applying for a non-technical role, like marketing or sales?
+- Am I looking to apply for a -technical job, like a job in marketing or sales?

 2. Keep the Structure Simple and Clear

-For most students, a one-page resume is enough.
+For students a resume that is one page long is usually enough.

-- Header – Your name, phone number, email, and LinkedIn or GitHub profile
+- Header – This is where you put your name, phone number, email and your LinkedIn or GitHub profile

 3. Write a Clear Career Objective

-A career objective is a short paragraph that explains what you are looking for.
+A career objective is a sentences that tell people what you are looking for in a job.

-“Computer Science student with good problem-solving skills, looking for a software developer role where I can use my knowledge and learn new technologies.”
+“Computer Science student with problem-solving skills looking for a software developer role where I can use my knowledge and learn new technologies.”

 4. Add Relevant Skills